-Coping with suicide in the family.
-These pages are written by the author of this site, Elizabeth Postle, who had a 45 year career in health, an expert from the American Foundation for Suicide Prevention and other guest writers who have experienced a suicide in the family.
+Help and advice for coping with suicide in the family.
+These pages are written by the author of this site, Elizabeth Postle, who had a 45 year career in health, an expert from the American Foundation for Suicide Prevention, and other guest writers who have experienced a suicide in the family.

 The illness of unhappiness or the black cloud of depression descending are familiar to many of us either in oneself, or through a family member.
 It is a traumatic time for everyone involved; from the individual who often has no specific reason for this black period in life, to the family who feel helpless to know what to do.